oblac/jodd-site/doc/example/2+view-with-madvoc.md

 ## Recapitulation

 We have configured one *Madvoc* action, for the index page.
-Also, we set some common Tomcat stuff for sane development.
+We also set some common Tomcat stuff for development.
 Finally, we extended *Madvoc* and enabled props file, in order to be able to configure it later easily.